MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-onboard-export-data.md

 [!include [banner](includes/banner.md)]

-As announced in [Retiring Dynamics 365 Talent: Attract and Dynamics 365 Talent: Onboard Apps](https://community.dynamics.com/365/talent/b/dynamics365fortalent/posts/retiring-dynamics-365-talent-attract-and-onboard-apps), we are retiring Attract and Onboard on February 1, 2022.
+As announced in [Retiring Dynamics 365 Talent: Attract and Dynamics 365 Talent: Onboard Apps](https://community.dynamics.com/365/talent/b/dynamics365fortalent/posts/retiring-dynamics-365-talent-attract-and-onboard-apps), we're retiring Attract and Onboard on February 1, 2022.
 To help with your migration to another product, both apps now provide data export capabilities.

 ## Export data from Attract

 For testing purposes, you can export your data without restricting access to your environment.
-When you're ready to migrate, restrict access to your Attract environment using the instructions after this procedure, and then export your data again.
+When you're ready to migrate, restrict access to your Attract environment using the instructions after this procedure.
+Be sure to export your data again.

 1. Go to [https://aka.ms/AttractDataExport](https://aka.ms/AttractDataExport).